kymkdd/vanille/README.md

 + *gifsicle* for the gif edition as well as the optimisation
 + *gifski* optionally to make higher quality gifs compared to the standard ffmpeg method

-i am also considering implementing *waifu2x* optionally to improve quality for 2d animated content and *youtube-dl* to allow gif making from web sources directly

 >what are the features?

 + simple usage (i hope)